In our daily lives, we desire to do great things. Jesus said greater things would we do than he.

 The second scenario focuses on John the Baptist.
 The second greatest commission was baptizing in the name of the Father, the Son, and the Holy Spirit.
-Not all of us have been ordained to baptize, so does this disqualify us?
+Not all of us are ordained to baptize, so does this disqualify us?
 Of course not.
-Remember, baptism the act of bringing a person to his purpose.
-We can all be a bridge the Lord can use to catapult one to their God-ordained purpose/destiny.
-This can be done through divine connections, giving your resources, etc. These are the “greater things,” which all of us have been empowered to do.

 Baptism leads one to his God-ordained purpose.
 We can all be a bridge the Lord can use to catapult one to their God-ordained purpose/destiny.
 These can be done through divine connections, giving your resources, and so on.
 These are the “greater things,” which all of us are empowered to do.